MCH2071 : Sex, Sexuality and Desire

 The essay will allow students to research and write about a specific area of sex, sexuality and desire.
 It is anticipated that this work will offer a detailed analysis and understanding of a variety of approaches in this area.
 Students will be expected to choose an essay title that corresponds to items of the syllabus.

-The practical reports enable continuous assessment to take place every two weeks.
+The practical reports enable continuous assessment to take place every three weeks.
 This will enable the module leader to evaluate student learning and strategically intervene to provide feedback on students developing knowledge and understanding.